its4utuff/gorgias-help/src/helpdesk/01-integrations.rst

     :alt: Shopify permissions
     :align: center

-6. Send the API key and the API secret to support@gorgias.io, and we'll finish the setup for you!
+6. Send the API key and password to support@gorgias.io, and we'll finish the setup for you!

 Your custom back-office app
 +++++++++++++++++++++++++++